 In general, all instructions given in the Thesis Manual published by the University of Iowa Graduate College are to be followed when preparing the dissertation.
-To satisfy the format-check procedure of the Graduate College, the dissertation must appear in all ways as a typical dissertation.
+The style of the thesis writing, tables, figures and references are to be similar to articles in the epidemiology journals (e.g. American Journal of Epidemiology).
+To satisfy the formatcheck procedure of the Graduate College, the dissertation must appear in all ways as a typical dissertation.
 For example: